mit-han-lab/amc-models/README.md

 ## Timing Logs

 Here we provide timing logs on Google Pixel 1 using **TensorFlow Lite** in `./logs` directory.
 We benchmarked the original MobileNetV1 (mobilenet), MobileNetV1 with 0.75 width multiplier (0.75mobilenet), 50% FLOPs pruned MobileNetV1 (0.5flops) and 50% time pruned MobileNetV1 (0.5time).
 Each model is benchmarked for 200 iterations with extra 100 iterations for warming up, and repeated for 3 runs.

+## AMC

+You can also find our PyTorch implementation of AMC [Here](https://github.com/mit-han-lab/amc-release.git).

 ## Contact